dwrobel/flatcam/README.md

 - FlatCAM can be run in HEADLESS mode now.
 This mode can be selected by using the --headless=1 command line argument or by changing the line headless=False to True in config/configuration.txt file.
 In this mod the Sys Tray Icon menu will hold only the Run Scrip menu entry and Exit entry.
 - added a new TclCommand named quit_flatcam which will ... quit FlatCAM from Tcl Shell or from a script
 - fixed the command line argument --shellvar to work when there are spaces in the argument value
+- fixed bug in Gerber editor that did not allow to display all shapes after it encouterd one shape without 'solid' geometry

 18.09.2019